samirm00/app-theme/development-strategy.md

 what did you change in the HTML and why?

-Add , google fonts , add images instead of icons , change the column width for head and show-case, chaange . why?
+add , google fonts , add images instead of icons , change the column width for head and show-case, chaange . why?